zonemaster/zonemaster-gui/docs/TranslationGuide.md

 supported language.

-Each language file contains a hash structure with the English message (default messages) as the key and the translated messges as the value.
+Each language file contains a hash structure with the English message (default messages) as the key and the translated messages as the value.
 In a few cases, when the value is long, the key is a KEY_STRING.

 When creating a new language file, make a copy of `en.json` with the new